 How to Claim Your Yelp Business Listing

-Now that we’ve established the best places to list your business, here’s what you’ll need to accurately list your business for free in just a few steps.
+Now that we’ve established the best places to list your security business, here’s what you’ll need to do to accurately list your business for free in just a few steps.

 - Claim your security company listing using a personal business email.